SEO checklist for Vue InstantSearch

 Your website is mobile-friendly

-Due to the increasing number of users who browser the web on mobile, more and more search engines value mobile-friendly websites, and only index content that is visible on a mobile device.
+Due to the increasing number of users who browse the web on mobile, more search engines value mobile-friendly websites and only index content visible on a mobile device.

-Therefore it is critical for both your mobile and desktop sites to share the same content, structured data, and
+Therefore, your mobile and desktop sites must share the same content, structured data, title, and description meta tags.

 Your site is using a pre-rendering technique